Similar Posts

 חֹמֶר לְשִׁנּוּן[audioclip url=”https://archive.ulpan.com/wp-content/uploads/2014/10/review-1.mp3″ /] Review Material You spent time on your Hebrew this week.
 Use these review materials to make it yours to keep.
 To take full advantage of the review material, click on “Choose a study mode” in the bottom right corner of the box above. [audioclip url=”https://archive.ulpan.com/wp-content/uploads/2014/10/review-2.mp3″ /]שבת שלום, וסוף…

-how to say “significant” in Hebrew
+conversation: how to say “Damascus” in Hebrew

-how to say “to run for office” in Hebrew
+how to say “jail” in Hebrew